 Singles’ Day might not be known by everyone in the UK, but the fact is that it's getting more and more popular every year.
 In the last few years, we've talked a lot about Black Friday and Cyber Monday.
 With good reason: they have been two of the biggest shopping days in the world, especially in the US and across Europe.
 However, Singles’ Day has been on the rise.
 Should your business take part?

 Singles' Day is a holiday that started in China in the 90s.
 As you might have guessed, it began as a kind of anti-Valentine’s Day.
 Cleverly, Singles’ Day takes place on November 11th (11.11) because the date, when written numerically, is only comprised of the number "one".

 This relatively new tradition sees single people treat themselves to gifts.
 Over the years, it has become so popular that social gatherings and events take place on this day (often to meet people).
 It has also become a popular day for weddings!

 The biggest sign of its popularity is the fact that… wait for it… it is the biggest shopping day in the world.

 Yes, you’ve read that correctly.
 Singles’ Day is the biggest shopping day in the world.
 Let's have a look at some statistics that support this:

 The famous brand, Alibaba, has helped make Singles’ Day what it is today: the world’s biggest shopping day.
-Sales took its biggest jump in 2020 (Source: Statista)
+Sales took its biggest jump in 2020, but continued to rise in 2021 (Source: Statista)